 Like any other opioid addiction, the effects of heroin touch every system of the body and, most profoundly, the central nervous and respiratory systems.
 (1)

 Heroin is not only highly addictive but also extremely dangerous:

 Quitting a heroin addiction alone is difficult, and can be impossible for some.
-Heroin detox at a drug rehabilitation center is one proven way to stop a heroin addiction safely.
+Heroin detox at a drug rehabilitation center is one proven way to stop heroin substance use disorder safely.

 What is a Heroin Detox?

 Heroin addicts need the supervision of medical personnel to get through withdrawal safely and avoid relapse.
 The first step toward recovery starts by asking for help from the right heroin detox program.

 The U.S. Food and Drug Administration (FDA) has approved three medications for use in opioid dependence:

 The first two are successful in preventing lethal relapses and cases of overdose.
 (3)

 Psychosocial treatment for heroin addiction involves therapy at a rehabilitation facility.
 This form of treatment includes working with a psychologist, substance abuse counselor, or mental health therapist to get through your addiction.
 We offer both forms of therapy at our accredited facilities.